Find Affordable College Courses

 UGA Philosophy & Religious Studies Rankings

-There were 2 students who received their doctoral degrees in philosophy and religious studies, making the school the #91 most popular school in the United States for this category of students.
+There were 2 students who received their doctoral degrees in philosophy & religious studies, making the school the #91 most popular school in the United States for this category of students.

 Philosophy & Religious Studies Student Demographics at UGA

-Take a look at the following statistics related to the make-up of the philosophy and religious studies majors at University of Georgia.
+Take a look at the following statistics related to the make-up of the philosophy & religious studies majors at University of Georgia.

 UGA Philosophy & Religious Studies Bachelor’s Program

-In the 2020-2021 academic year, 54 students earned a bachelor's degree in philosophy and religious studies from UGA.
-About 54% of these graduates were women and the other 46% were men.
-The typical philosophy and religious studies bachelor's degree program is made up of only 37% women.
-So female students are more repesented at UGA since its program graduates 17% more women than average.
+For the most recent academic year available, 52% of philosophy & religious studies bachelor's degrees went to men and 48% went to women.
+The typical philosophy & religious studies bachelor's degree program is made up of only 35% women.
+So female students are more repesented at UGA since its program graduates 13% more women than average.

 undefined

-About 80% of those who receive a bachelor's degree in philosophy and religious studies at UGA are white.
+About 77% of those who receive a bachelor's degree in philosophy & religious studies at UGA are white.
 This is above average for this degree on the nationwide level.

-The following table and chart show the race/ethnicity for students who recently graduated from University of Georgia with a bachelor's in philosophy and religious studies.
+The following table and chart show the race/ethnicity for students who recently graduated from University of Georgia with a bachelor's in philosophy & religious studies.

 undefined